Advertiser Disclosure

 Final Thoughts

-Passengers are still subject to secondary screenings, especially if traveling without a REAL ID.
-Until there’s something official and clear, you should prepare to take your shoes off if you’re going through the standard screening line.
+Passengers are still subject to secondary screenings, especially if traveling without a REAL ID, and that could mean your shoes still come off — however, that shouldn’t be ever time, thanks to the new rule.

 Chris Hassan's image